alberto-lazari/computer-science/real-time-systems/notes.md

 <!-- TODO: watch definition of deadlines p 28 -->
 ## Earliest Deadline First (EDF)
 Priority is based on absolute deadlines.
-The closer the deadline, the higher the priority of the job. \
+The closer the deadline, the higher the priority of the job.
-EDF scheduling is **optimal** for single-CPU systems (with independent jobs and preemption)
+> EDF scheduling is **optimal** for single-CPU systems (with independent jobs and preemption)

+*Liu & Layland: 1973*

 ## Least Laxity First (LLF)
 **Laxity**: $L_i(t) = time$ left before the deadline, after the end of the execution of job i (if the job was started right now, at time t). \